adyscorpius/logseq-jira/README.md

 - `Load unpacked plugin` in Logseq Desktop client and select the folder for the plugin on your disk.
 - For updates, git pull the main branch and 'Reload Package' under Plugins > Logseq Jira.

+### Release process

+- Update version in package.json
+- Add all updates to master branch
+- Tag the latest commit with new version.